 If you are starting your journey with Web Application Penetration Testing and Android Penetration Testing the SQL Injection performs a good role in penetration testing.
 The SQL Injection comes under the OWASP TOP 10 Vulnerabilities.
-For a better understanding of SQL injection first, we know about SQL. let’s read the Beginner’s Guide To SQL Injection
+For a better understanding of SQL injection.
+Firstly, we know about SQL.

 Beginner’s Guide To SQL Injection

-It allows the attacker to view the data that they are not normally able to retrieve in many cases the attacker can alter or delete the data it causes to change the database .
+Certainly, it allows the attacker to view the data that they are not normally able to retrieve in many cases the attacker can alter or delete the data it causes to change the database.

-In some cases SQL Injection can even be used to execute commands on the operating system , potentially allowing an attacker to escalate to damaging more attacks that are behind the network.
+But, in some cases SQL Injection can even be used to execute commands on the operating system, potentially allowing an attacker to escalate to damaging more attacks that are behind the network.

 Types of SQL Injection :